Burgas Travel Guide

 We spent a night at *Hotel Bulgaria, right in the center of Burgas, and were very happy with our choice.
 The location is perfect for exploring the city on foot – shops, cafés, and restaurants are just around the corner.
 The hotel also has a convenient underground parking garage, which made our stay stress-free.
 Our room had a beautiful view of the city, adding a little extra charm to our visit.
 For those who enjoy comfort and easy access to local attractions, staying in the city center is a great option.

-Hotel Bulgaria - Burgas
+Book your Stay at Hotel Bulgaria in Burgas

 *take me to booking.com